AgustinCB/blogposts/varlog/What_I_learnt/content.md

 # What I learnt in half a year of mentoring

 In November past year I started working with Roy, a very nice guy that (at the time) wanted to improve his Ruby on Rails and ReactJS skills.
-He would be my first mentoree and, as a matter of fact, the first one ever in learning anything from me.
+He would be my first mentoree and, as a matter of fact, the first one ever learning anything from me.

+A couple days ago I was contacted by another possible mentoree and at this point, before my second adventure, I think is a good time to review how things have gone, what worked and what could be improved.
 It's been more than six months since then and a lot of things have changed.
-A couple days ago I was contacted by another possible mentoree and at this point, before my second adventure, I think is a good time to review how things have gone, what worked and what could be improved.

 ## My initial expectations